Skip to Content

 Meet Mark

-Mark Bender is a member of Godfrey & Kahn’s Energy, Tribal Law, Environmental, ESG, and Political Law practice groups in the Madison office.
-Mark assists clients with a wide range of energy and clean technology issues, including project development, project finance, regulatory and permitting issues, and interfacing with state and federal agencies.
-Mark also advises clients on a wide array of interactions with local, state and federal government.
+Mark Bender is a member of Godfrey & Kahn’s Energy, Tribal Governments, ESG and Political Law practices in the Madison office.
+Mark assists clients with a wide range of energy and regulatory issues, including project development, finance, and permitting.
+Mark’s regulatory practice includes advising clients on a wide array of matters and issues before local, state and federal government agencies.

-Prior to joining Godfrey & Kahn, Mark worked for more than a decade in Wisconsin state government and government relations, gaining first-hand knowledge of the legislative, rulemaking and administrative decision-making processes.
-Most recently, Mark served as the chief advisor to a Commissioner at the PSCW.
-In this role, Mark was involved at the highest level of state energy and utility regulation and developed strong relationships in the regulatory, energy, and environmental sectors.
-Mark provided strategic policy, political, and legal advice in utility construction and acquisition dockets, rate cases, and settlements that came before the PSCW, as well as gaining experience with complex and emerging questions on energy policy, administrative law, local permitting, renewable energy transactions, energy finance, and many other issues.
-Mark also worked closely on interregional transmission, regional energy markets, MISO, and the Organization of MISO States (OMS).
+Prior to joining Godfrey & Kahn, Mark worked for more than a decade in Wisconsin state politics and government, gaining first-hand knowledge of the legislative and administrative processes.
+Most recently, Mark served as the chief advisor to a Commissioner at the PSCW, where he was involved at the highest level of state energy and utility regulation and developed strong relationships in the regulatory, energy, and environmental sectors.
+Mark provided strategic policy, political, and legal advice in construction and acquisition dockets, rate cases, and settlements that came before the PSCW, as well as developing experience with complex and emerging questions in energy policy, administrative law, local permitting, and many other issues.
+Mark was also deeply involved with interregional electric transmission issues, regional energy markets, the Midcontinent Independent System Operator (MISO), and the Organization of MISO States (OMS).

-Mark’s experience in government also includes work in two administrations and senior advisor roles in both the State Assembly and State Senate.
-Mark has advised and developed relationships with policymakers, influential organizations, and high-ranking state officials on legislation, administrative rules, state budget issues, procedure, and strategy.
-Mark’s work for a trade association has also provided first-hand experience with the unique needs and dynamics of member-driven organizations.
+Mark’s experience in government also includes work in two administrations and senior advisor roles in the State Legislature.
+Mark has developed relationships with policymakers, influential organizations, and high-ranking state officials and worked on legislation, administrative rules, and state budget issues.
+Mark’s work within a trade association also provides first-hand experience with the unique needs and dynamics of member-driven organizations.

-In addition to his law degree, Mark holds a certificate from the UW-Madison La Follette School of Public Affairs and has completed numerous energy-related trainings and coursework, including New Mexico State University Center for Public Utilities Rate School.
+In addition to his law degree, Mark holds a certificate from the UW-Madison La Follette School of Public Affairs and has completed numerous energy-related trainings and coursework, including Rate School through the New Mexico State University Center for Public Utilities.

 Get in Touch